 Behind the Bedroom Wall is a 1996 Young Adult historical fiction novel by Korean American author Laura E. Williams.
 The novel won the 1997 Jane Addams’ Children’s Book Award.
 Williams has written several other novels, including The Mystic Lighthouse series, Up a Creek, The Ghost Stallion, The Executioner’s Daughter, The Can Man, and Unexpected.Set in 1942 Germany, Behind the Bedroom Wall follows a 13-year-old Aryan German girl named Korinna Rehme, who is an active member...
 Read Behind the Bedroom Wall Summary

-Mark Sullivan’s Beneath a Scarlet Sky is a coming-of-age historical novel that follows Pino Lella, a 17-year-old Milanese boy, as he navigates the dangers of Nazi-occupied Italy during the height of World War II.
+Beneath a Scarlet Sky (2017) is a coming-of-age historical fiction novel by Mark Sullivan.
+It follows Pino Lella, a 17-year-old Milanese boy, as he navigates the dangers of Nazi-occupied Italy during World War II.
 The novel is largely based on the real-life account of Pino Lella, who was an old man by the time he decided to share his story.
-Sullivan’s novel is based on Pino’s memories of events, interviews with Holocaust historians, Italian Catholic...
+While writing, Sullivan drew upon Pino’s memories, research from war archives, and interviews with Holocaust...
 Read Beneath a Scarlet Sky Summary

 Black Beauty was written by English novelist Anna Sewell, and published in 1877.
 It quickly became extremely popular, and led to increased activism and public concern for the humane treatment of horses and other animals.
 It went on to become one of best-selling novels of all time, and has been adapted numerous times into films and theatre productions.
 Sewell used her novel to explore themes such as kindness and responsibility, and to critique social problems...
 Read Black Beauty Summary